Do Opiate Medications Cause Sleep Problems?

 How Opiate Medications Disrupt Sleep

 There are four stages to sleep.
-Perhaps the most well-known of these is REM sleep (rapid eye movement), the fourth stage.
-This stage of sleep is the stage where:
+The most well-known is REM sleep (rapid eye movement), the fourth stage.
+The average person spends about 20% of total sleep in this stage.
+It is also where:

 - Memories are consolidated